-Microsoft Surface Go is the most portable Surface that shares all the same premium design and features as its big brother, the Surface Pro.
-It uses a proprietary UEFI firmware developed by the company to enhance device protection, security, and functionality for supporting its hardware features and diagnostic.
+Microsoft Surface Go is the most portable Surface with the same premium design and features as its big brother, the Surface Pro.
+It uses a proprietary UEFI firmware developed by the company to enhance device protection, security, and functionality for supporting its hardware features and diagnostics.
 It will show an error message or an icon on the screen when it finds something wrong during the boot process.
 So you will know what is wrong and what you should do to fix the issue.
 That includes when your tablet is overheating or has a low battery.

 However, there are so many other causes that can also prevent your tablet from turning on.
 And some won’t show any messages or any sign on the screen.
 To help you resolve those problems, we will walk you through all possible issues and how to fix them with a step-by-step guide.